 - 1. A failed test is indicated by a "FAIL" message, and the failed channel is highlighted in orange.
-Figure 10.5 shows a failed test screen (elution channel in lane 1). - 2.
+Figure 6.5 shows a failed test screen (elution channel in lane 1). - 2.
 If a Separation lane has failed (left column) continuity.
 Do not use that lane.
-Remaining passing lanes can be used if necessary. - 3.
+Remaining passing lanes can be used - 3.
 If an Elution channel (right column) has failed continuity.
 Replace buffer in the elution module of the failed lane and refill with 40 ul of fresh electrophoresis buffer and retest the cassette.
-If the lane fails again, do not use the lane for collections.
+If the lane fails again, do not use the lane for samples.
+However, the failed lane may be used to run an external reference marker.

-Figure 10.5.
+Figure 6.5.
 The Continuity Test screen.
-The elution channel in lane 1 has failed.
+The elution channel in lane 1 has failed